12 Fun Facts you didn’t know about Mexican food

 - Traditional Mexican cuisine was inscribed in 2010 on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

 - In central México, quesadillas don’t have queso or cheese as the main ingredient.
 But, they are called quesadillas and the fillings are beef, chicken, pork, etc.

 - In some parts of México, they serve exotic food with iguanas, rattlesnakes, and turtles as the main protein, or even, the famous “Caldo de Piedra”, warmed with river rocks.

-If you want to learn more about recipes inspired in Mexican food, please click here
+If you want to learn more about recipes inspired by Mexican food, please click here